MicrosoftDocs/azure-stack-docs/azure-local/security-update/security-update-apr-2024.md

 This security update includes quality improvements.
 When you install this KB:

-- This update supports daylight saving time (DST) changes in Palestine.
+- This update supports daylight saving time (DST) changes in Palestinian Authority.
 To learn more, see [Interim guidance for DST changes](https://techcommunity.microsoft.com/t5/daylight-saving-time-time-zone/interim-guidance-for-dst-changes-announced-by-palestinian/ba-p/4048966) announced by Palestinian Authority for 2024, 2025.

 - This update supports DST changes in Kazakhstan.
 To learn more, see [Interim guidance for Kazakhstan time zone changes 2024](https://techcommunity.microsoft.com/t5/daylight-saving-time-time-zone/interim-guidance-for-kazakhstan-time-zone-changes-2024/ba-p/4048963).